City of London

 Education

 The City is the sole sponsor of a multi-academy trust, the City of London Academies Trust.
-The Trust currently sponsors 10 primary and secondary schools across Islington, Hackney, Newham and Southwark.
-In addition, the City of London provides education through three indepdent schools.
+The Trust currently sponsors 12 primary and secondary schools across Islington, Hackney, Newham and Southwark.
+In addition, the City of London provides education through three independent schools.

-The City Corporation has launched Culture Mile to build upon the existing arts and culture offer in the North West of the Square Mile to create a vibrant and welcoming cultural hub.
+The City Corporation is building upon the existing arts and culture offer in the North West of the Square Mile to create a vibrant and welcoming cultural hub.
 The relocation of the Museum of London to West Smithfield and a significant investment in the Barbican Centre.
+Other key attractions such as Tower Bridge and St Paul’s make the City a welcoming destination for tourists and other visitors.

 Open Spaces